 Giveaways: When conducting giveaways, do not make consent to joining your email list a requirement to participate in the giveaway.
 Once the giveaway is complete, ensure you delete their information from the giveaway program.
 Do NOT add their email to your subscriber list if they didn't give explicit consent.
 If you are hosting a giveaway in partnership with a brand or other third party, do NOT share participants' personal information with the third party without explicit consent.
 When advertising the giveaway, you MUST address this matter up front.
 You must have the permission of the winner before sharing their information with the brand or third party AND you must gain consent before announcing their full name and/or social handles.

-Contact Forms: Most contact forms ask for a name and email address because you will need a means to respond to the person submitting the form.
+Contact Forms: Most contact forms ask for a name and email address because you will need the means to respond to the person submitting the form.
 Once you have responded to them, you should delete their information and most importantly DO NOT add it to your email list.
 Your only communication should be in regard to the specific message they sent you.

 Blog Comment Settings: Stop requiring visitors to provide a name and email address in order to leave a comment.
 You can set up the form to have those boxes available, however, do not make them “required.”
 If using a comment plugin, ensure you have it set to where readers aren't required to “log in” with their WordPress account, social media account, or other means.
 If you are worried about spam get spam protection.
 If you are concerned with “comment trolls” then simply set your comments to require admin approval before showing on the blog.